Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Discussion

 Our M${_\text{BH}}$/M$_*$ ratios span 0.01--1.48.
 This range is broadly consistent with the results based on image decomposition for LRDs (0.02--1.38; \citealp{Chen_2024}).
 For comparison, faint AGN galaxies analyzed using NIRSpec prism spectra and multiband photometry yield lower ratios of 0.002--0.22 \citep{Ignas_2025}.
 The M${_\text{BH}}$/M$_*$ ratios of LRDs from \cite{Jones_2025} is inferred from SED-fitting alone as well.
 Although they performed image decomposition using NIRCam imaging data, this decomposition was used only to assess whether extended emission is present.
 The total flux was still taken as the input for SED fitting, with the flux attribution between the AGN and the host galaxy determined entirely by the SED fitting.

 This difference is expected.
-When we compare our stellar mass estimates to those obtained from purely photometry-based SED fitting, we find that the latter can be 1--2 dex higher, especially when AGN emission is not strongly evident in the SED fitting based on total photometry.
+As we have reporteded in Section~\ref{sec:stellar_mass}, when we compare our stellar mass estimates to those obtained from the SED fitting with spatially-integrated photometry, we find that the latter can be 1--2 dex higher, especially when AGN emission is not strongly evident in the SED fitting based on total photometry.
 In such cases, the stellar continuum may be overestimated, leading to larger inferred stellar masses and lower M${_\text{BH}}$/M$_*$ ratios.
 A similar effect is also reported in \cite{Ignas_2025}, where stellar mass estimates derived from image decomposition are lower than those obtained from spectra-based SED fitting by up to $\sim$2.5 dex, and lower than those from SED fitting based on total photometry by up to $\sim$1.2 dex.

 We also include AGN galaxies from \cite{harikane_23}, where stellar masses are also derived using image decomposition.
-Their sample selection differs from ours: they did not restrict the AGN hosts to be compact, leading to systematically higher stellar masses in their sample.
+Their sample selection differs from ours: they did not restrict the AGN hosts to be spatially compact, leading to systematically higher stellar masses in their sample.

 Some of our sources have extreme M$_{\text{BH}}$/M$_*$ ratios above 0.1.
-There are several sources reported in literature having extreme M$_{\text{BH}}$/M$_*$ ratios as well, like UHZ1 \citep{Bogdan_24, Goulding_23}, QSO1 \citep{Furtak_QSO1, Furtak_2024, DEugenio_QSO1, Ignas_2025_bhmass}, GN1001830 \citep{Ignas_dormant}, suggesting that it may be a common feature for supermassive black holes (SMBHs) to grow more rapidly than their host galaxies in the early universe.
+There are several sources reported in literature having extreme M$_{\text{BH}}$/M$_*$ ratios as well, like UHZ1 \citep{Bogdan_24, Goulding_23}, QSO1 \citep{Furtak_QSO1, Furtak_2024, DEugenio_QSO1, Ignas_2025_bhmass}, GN1001830 \citep{Ignas_dormant}, suggesting that it may be a common feature for supermassive black holes (SMBHs) to be significantly overmassive with respect to their host galaxies in the early universe.
 The high BH mass and high ratio of M$_{\text{BH}}$/M$_*$ of these sources are used to support the heavy black hole seeding scenario, such as Direc Collapse Black Holes \citep{Natarajan_2024, Ignas_2025_bhmass}.
-The similarly elevated M$_{\text{BH}}$/M$_*$ ratios in our targets imply that the host galaxies may be suppressed or underdeveloped, possibly due to AGN feedback.
+The similarly elevated $M_{\rm BH}/M_*$ ratios in our sources may indicate suppressed or delayed stellar mass assembly in their host galaxies—potentially due to AGN feedback—or alternatively reflect rapid early SMBH growth or a heavy black hole seeding scenario.